ShaliniAnandaPhD/RefactorEarth/README.md

 - **New Features:** Support for more programming languages and additional sustainability tracking tools.
 - **Long-Term Goals:** Build a community-driven database of optimized code patterns and create educational resources on sustainable coding.

-## Need Help?

-If you’re stuck or just want to chat, join our [Discord Channel](#).
-You can also check out our documentation for more detailed guidance.

 ## References